sergiourrego/gemeni-ai/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 Feel free to customize this README.md file further according to your project's specific details and requirements.

+## Additional Notes 📝

+- The `venv` directory is a virtual environment used to isolate the project's dependencies from the system's installed packages.
+- The `gapp.py` script is the entry point for the Flask application.
+- The `requirements.txt` file lists the required Python packages for the project.
+- The `npm install` command installs the necessary Node.js packages for the frontend application.
+- The `npm run dev` command starts the development server for the frontend application.